elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> When a language is high-level, it
-      means it is built without requiring detailed knowledge of the underlying computer.
+      <strong>Interview Response:</strong> When a language is high-level, it means it is built without requiring detailed knowledge of the underlying computer.
 For example, managing memory, knowing what processor is running, and keeping track of things like pointers are not necessary.
-High-level languages are easier to write and manage than low or mid-level programing languages, because they are platform independent.
+High-level programming languages are easier to write and manage because they are platform-independent.
     </div>
   </div>
 </details>